SK11GS/Builders-Glitch/ADRs/ADR 004: Architecture Considered for ClearView Platform.md

-# Title
-Service Based Architecture for ClearView AI Engine
+# Service Based Architecture for ClearView AI Engine

 ## Status
 Superseded by [ADR #001](ADR%20001%3A%20Architecture%20Decision%20for%20ClearView%20Platform.md)